yugabyte/yugabyte-db/docs/content/latest/develop/graphql/prisma.md

 ## 5. Create sample data

-Use the Prisma UI to create the following sample data.
+Use the Prisma client to create the following sample data.
+Paste the following code examples, using Prisma's `createUser` method, into the left side of a tab, and then click the arrow to process your requests.

+For details on writing data with the Prisma client, see [Writing Data (JavaScript)](https://www.prisma.io/docs/prisma-client/basic-data-access/writing-data-JAVASCRIPT-rsc6/).

 1. Create a user Jane with three postings